 Just as there can be no light without darkness, every core quality has a sunny and a shady side.
 The shadow side could also be called the distortion.
 The distortion is not the opposite of the core quality, like how active is the opposite of passive and strong is the opposite of weak.
 The distortion is a core quality that is taken too far and overshoots the mark.

-For example the core quality ‘flexibility’ can turn into ‘fickleness’.
-When this hapens, the power of a person becomes their weakness.
+For example, the core quality ‘flexibility’ can turn into ‘fickleness’.
+When this happens, the power of a person becomes their weakness.
 This is popularly referred to as ‘too much of a good thing’ and that is exactly what it expresses.
 Someone who is too careful runs the risk of becoming fussy.
 In the same way, helpfulness can be taken too wich then becomes experienced as meddling.
 This will sometimes be thrown at the person as an accusation.
 The distortion of one’s core quality is one’s ‘pitfall’.
 The pitfall is that which is often labeled as such.
 For example, a person with the quality ‘decisiveness’ may be accused of being pushy.
 Whether this is justified or not, the pitfall is simply part of the core quality.
 They are inextricably linked, so consider it as a gift.

 With the associated pitfall, one also finds their ‘challenge’ when it comes to their core quality.
 This is the second gift, as it were.
 The challenge is the positive opposite quality of the pitfall.
 The positive opposite quality of being pushy, for example, is something like patience or restraint.
 In other words, the pitfall of ‘tightness’ necessitates the challenge of ‘patience’.
 As the figure shows, the core quality and the challenge are always complementary qualities.
-What matters is to find the balance between flexibility and consistency.
+What matters is to find a balance between flexibility and consistency.
 When this balance tilts too far towards flexibility, there is a chance that this flexibility will turn into fickleness.
 In other words, in order to avoid falling into one’s pitfall, it is advisable for one to develop the challenge.

-Usually a person’s pitfall is a source of conflicts, irritations and tensions that the person has with their environment.
+Usually, a person’s pitfall is a source of conflicts, irritations, and tensions that the person has with their environment.
 This is especially true if the pitfall also turns out to be someone else’s allergy.
 The problem is that the average person turns out to be allergic to too much of their challenge, especially if they find it in another person.
 For example, the energetic person will have a tendency to freak out when confronted with passivity in another person.
 They are allergic to passivity.
 If you look closely, you can see that this is because passivity is too much of his challenge (= patience).
 He often doesn’t know what to do with it.

 The more you are confronted with your own allergy in another person, the more likely it is that you will fall into your pitfall.
-The person with the core quality of ‘decisiveness’ then runs the risk of acting even more pushy, while he or she accuses the other person of being passive, and so on.
+The person with the core quality of ‘decisiveness’ then runs the risk of acting even pushier, while he or she accuses the other person of being passive, and so on.
 In other words: if you encounter your allergy in another person, your pitfall is lurking.
 So what makes a person most vulnerable is not their pitfall, but their allergy, because it is mainly the allergy that makes a person fall into their pitfall.

 The formulation of the allergy completes the core quadrant.
-In the core quadrant, the connection between your quality, pitfall, challenge and allergy quickly becomes clear.
+In the core quadrant, the connection between your quality, pitfall, challenge, and allergy quickly becomes clear.

 ”The beauty of the model is that you can grasp the concept of Core Quadrants in five minutes and yet it can keep you busy for the rest of your life.” – Daniel Ofman –